Email Analytics: Email Statuses and What They Mean

 Bounce

-Bounces occur when the receiving server returns a code indicating that the reason for the refusal is a permanent issue with that server or recipient address.
+The code indicates that the reason for the refusal is a permanent issue with that server or recipient address.

 The most common reason an address will bounce is that the address in question is not valid.